RedHat-UX/red-hat-design-site/README.md

 $ gulp
 ```

-- Builds the `src` project files to the `dist` folder, launches a local [Browsersync](https://browsersync.io) server in a browser, watches for file changes, and reloads the page when changes are detected.
+- Builds the `src` files to the `docs` folder, launches a local [Browsersync](https://browsersync.io) server in a browser, watches for file changes, and reloads the page when changes are detected.

 ## Production